Our vision

 Vanessa T Vaillancourt

 A biologist by training, Vanessa is the team coordinator.
 She has a master's degree in experimental medicine (genetics) and has held coordination functions for the past ten years.
-She participates in the drafting of grant applications and scientific articles, ensures the proper functioning of the team and carries out several projects.
+She participates in drafting grant applications and scientific articles, ensures the proper functioning of the team and carries out several projects.

 Vanessa is organized, curious, attentive to listening and often makes us laugh.
 Outside of her job, she is a mom of two, plays dek hockey as a winger and is a contributor for a blog on motherhood.
 In her circle of friends, Vanessa is the one who organizes the parties!